mochoabuilds/-cognition-/README.md

 * Our system consists of an off-the-shelf camera and Jetson Xavier NX embedded computing board that runs our code using NVIDIA's JetPack SDK for libraries, APIs, debugging and optimization.

-## 3.2 UPLOADING/PRETRAINING NETWORK
+## 3.2 DOWNLOADING OPEN SOURCE MODELS

 * We use an offshoot of ImageNet model to pretrain our multi-stream network.
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across thousands of  categories.
 Pretraining allows us to avoid representational bottlenecks, boost our activations per tile and helps us better balance the width and depth of the network.

-## 3.3 COLLECTING TRAINING DATA
+## 3.3 LABELING TRAINING DATASETS

 * Bias is inevitable when training machine learning models for human action-object detections in video streams.
 To counter this bias we build datasets for each respective corner store to better debase the dominant groups claim as the norm.
 Our reality is political, but the dominant groups claim as the norm when training AI applications need not be.
 We believe this approach helps the models better "see" the sensitive interpretations of what humans feel is important.
 * Our in-house "ethographic autoencoder" translates human rules of thumb from staff and loyal regulars into a lanugage AI models can use to "see" corner stores with their own hyperlocal "intuition".
 This "intuition" will prove immensely helpful in future edge cases.